 'MB5' was a British naval undertaking by Admiral Sir Andrew Cunningham’s Mediterranean Fleet to reinforce the garrison of Malta and also to attempt to entice the Italian fleet into a major surface action (26 September/3 October 1940).

-The light cruisers Gloucester and Liverpool were loaded with 1,200 troops and essential supplies for the island, and departed Alexandria with cover provided by the battleships Valiant and Warspite, fleet carrier Illustrious, heavy cruiser York, light cruisers Orion and Australian Sydney, and destroyers Hereward, Hero, Hyperion, Ilex, Imperial, Janus, Jervis, Juno, Mohawk, Nubian and Australian Stuart of the 2nd and 14th Destroyer Flotillas.
+The light cruisers Gloucester and Liverpool were loaded with 1,200 troops and essential supplies for the island, and departed Alexandria with cover provided by the battleships Valiant and Warspite, the fleet carrier Illustrious, the heavy cruiser York, the light cruisers Orion and Australian Sydney, and the destroyers Hereward, Hero, Hyperion, Ilex, Imperial, Janus, Jervis, Juno, Mohawk, Nubian and Australian Stuart of the 2nd and 14th Destroyer Flotillas.

 Italian air reconnaissance discovered the movement of the British ships, and the Italian navy despatched from Taranto and Messina the modern battleships Littorio and Vittorio Veneto (9a Divisione Navi di Battaglia), modernised battleships Conte di Cavour and Giulio Cesare (5a Divisione Navi di Battaglia), heavy cruisers Pola, Zara, Fiume and Gorizia (1a Divisione Incrociatori), heavy cruisers Bolzano, Trento and Trieste (3a Divisione Incrociatori), light cruisers Luigi di Savoia Duca degli Abruzzi and Giuseppe Garibaldi (8a Divisione Incrociatori), light cruisers Eugenio di Savoia and Emanuele Filiberto Duca d’Aosta (7a Divisione Incrociatori) and 23 destroyers.